wieslawsoltes/Dock/docs/dock-content-guide.md

 Examples below use `RelayCommand` from `CommunityToolkit.Mvvm.Input`.
 Use your own `ICommand` implementation if you prefer a different MVVM toolkit.

+If you want MVVM-style base classes with `SetProperty`, install the matching model package (for example `Dock.Model.Mvvm`, `Dock.Model.ReactiveUI`, or `Dock.Model.CaliburMicro`) and use those `Document`/`Tool` base types in the examples.

 For XAML usage, you need these namespace declarations:

 ```xaml